 Parents who decide to store their baby’s cord blood and cord tissue are thinking ahead, wanting to do right from the start (even before the start) and taking steps to do whatever they can to protect their baby down the road.
 Today, many conscientious parents are also considering delayed cord clamping.

 History of Delayed Clamping

-People started clamping and cutting the cord early during the '50s
+People started clamping and cutting the cord earlier during the '50s

 For delayers, it isn’t delaying; everyone else is prematurely clamping—and history is on their side.
 Today, it is common for the cord to be clamped within 15–20 seconds, but up until the mid-20th century, the cord was often cut anywhere between one minute and five minutes after the birth of the child.
 It wasn't until after the 1950s that early clamping became more commonplace because a number of scientific studies during the time failed to demonstrate a need to wait and more and more people were going to a hospital for delivery instead of using a mid-wife.

 In a study published in JAMA Pediatrics, 263 children were followed from birth to four years of age.
 Half had undergone delayed clamping and the other half had immediate cord clamping.
 At age four, the children who had undergone delayed cord clamping, compared with early cord clamping, were rated higher in their fine-motor and social skills, especially in boys.
 The study results suggest that even children born into a low-risk, high-income population may benefit in neuro-development from delayed clamping.